tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 [mathsoftware.engineer](https://mathsoftware.engineer) for me so that we can leverage this pureness to get the most out of the content.
-That also means that every section must have a micro abstract and conclusion to be smooth and move from one section to another or skip them.
+That also means that every section must have a micro abstract and conclusion to be smooth so the reader can move from one section to another or skip them.

 Then, the "Conclusion" came, so I took **all the inner sections** (without abstract, title, and conclusion itself) and **resumed what a reader who